churchmanlab/genewalk/README.md

 ### Output files
-GeneWalk automatically creates a `genewalk` folder in the user's home folder (unless the user has specified an alternative genewalk base_folder).
+GeneWalk automatically creates a `genewalk` folder in the user's home folder (or the user specified base_folder).
 When running GeneWalk, one of the required inputs is a project name.
 A sub-folder is created for the given project name where all intermediate and final results are stored.
 The files stored in the project folder are:
-- genewalk_results.csv - The main results table, a comma-separated values text file.
+- *genewalk_results.csv* - The main results table, a comma-separated values text file.
 - genes.pkl - A processed representation of the given gene list.
 - multi_graph.pkl - A networkx MultiGraph which was assembled based on the given list of genes, an interaction network, GO annotations, and the GO